Latest news: See Psoriasis Look Deeper launches psychological support booklets

-We have teamed up with the Psoriasis Association to launch the campaign ‘See Psoriasis: Look Deeper’ calling for better understanding of the impact that psoriasis has on everyday life and highlights the urgent need for multi-disciplinary care for people suffering with psoriasis.
+In 2012 we teamed up with the Psoriasis Association to launch the campaign ‘See Psoriasis: Look Deeper’ calling for better understanding of the impact that psoriasis has on everyday life and highlighting the urgent need for multi-disciplinary care for people suffering with psoriasis.

 Psoriasis can affect you emotionally as well as physically, but it can often be difficult to express exactly how it makes you feel with friends, family and even healthcare professionals.
-This campaign looks beyond the physical aspects of psoriasis and acknowledges the bigger life impacts it can have, including mental wellbeing.
+This campaign looked beyond the physical aspects of psoriasis and acknowledged the bigger life impacts it can have, including mental wellbeing.

-We launched a new report, Recognising the Life Impact of Psoriasis on the 17th October in the Houses of Parliament to help raise awareness of the long-term mental problems that living with psoriasis can cause.
+We launched a new report, Recognising the Life Impact of Psoriasis on 17 October 2012 in the Houses of Parliament to help raise awareness of the long-term mental problems that living with psoriasis can cause.
 This event was hosted by Paul Beresford MP, Chair of the All Party Parliamentary Group on Skin, and attended by people living with psoriasis, health experts and MPs.